|Share this article:|

 Important Never use your production Vertica database as a development platform for UDxs.
 Because Java UDxs run in a sandbox, they cannot corrupt or crash your database.
 However, bugs in your UDx can still consume enough RAM and CPU to cause performance issues in your Vertica cluster.

-If you do not have a physical Linux system to use as a development system, you can create a virtual development system using virtualization software such as VMWare.
-The demonstration videos in this tutorial series were recorded on a virtual Ubuntu Linux system running on a Windows host.
-If you would like to set up a similar system, you could start with the pre-configured CentOS-based Vertica virtual machine.
+If you do not have a physical Linux system to use as a development system, you can create a virtual development system using virtualization software such as VMWare, Oracle VM VirtualBox, or Microsoft Hyper-V. You could start with the pre-configured CentOS-based Vertica virtual machine with Open Virtualization format or VMware VMX file format.
 It is available for download at https://www.vertica.com/download/vertica/community-edition/ free registration required).
 You can also create your own VM and then install Vertica using a community license.

 Whether you choose to develop on a physical or virtual system, your development environment must meet the following requirements: